45 Stunning Valentine’s Day Flowers to Wow the People You Love

 For allergy sufferers

 If just thinking about Valentine’s Day flowers makes you (or them) sneeze, then you’ll want to seek out a hypoallergenic flower or plant.
 A pink anthurium, whose blooms are actually modified waxy leaves as opposed to flowers, is a safe bet, as is a colorful cactus.
-And if you have your heart set on flowers, tulips have a very low pollen count, so they’re a good choice for people with allergies.
-Fun fact: Tulips have been named 1-800Flowers.com’s Flower of the Year for 2022!
+And if you have your heart set on flowers, tulips have a very low pollen count, so they’re a smart choice for people with allergies.

 For people with pets